simonewight/simonewight.github.io/README.md

  Add a short paragraph describing the features below, if you included any.
 - [x] Different styles for active, hover and focus states.
 - [x] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)

+The website includes varied styles for active, hover, and focus states to enhance user interaction, making it clear when elements are clickable or selectable.
+This has been used on images, buttons, navigation and social icons.
+Additionally, JavaScript is used to implement dynamic features, such as a responsive mobile menu that expands and collapses, providing a seamless navigation experience across different devices.
 ​
 ### Screenshots
 > Please include the following: